robertbkoch/rokocoapps/terms-and-conditions.md

 StickerMe allows you to:
 - Upload photos from your device
 - Select styles provided in the App
-- Generate stickers using AI technology provided by OpenAI
+- Generate stickers using AI technology provided by a third party provider
 - Save generated stickers to your device
 - Share stickers via social media or other applications